abx1709/ACM_Task_Aadarsh_P_P/Task1-BitManipulation/67. Add Binary/Explanation.md

+## Problem Overview: Reverse Bits
+Given two strings that represent binary numbers, return their sum as a binary string.

 ### Initialization

 We start by initializing two pointers, `i` and `j`, to the last indices of the binary strings `a` and `b`, respectively.
 A `carry` variable is set to `0`, and a `StringBuilder` (`res`) is used to build the result.